cosmostation/cosmosjs/README.md

 	sequence: data.value.sequence
 });
 ```
-- Kava has the same message type as Cosmos.
+- Kava has the same message types as Cosmos.

 ## Documentation